Jun 27 , 2020

 So, what you will need is your usual weed ground up for making joints, you’ll also need some washed organic rose petals, a baking sheet, and your lighter.
 Your rose petals should be fresh, and you should trim off the hard base of the petal where petal connects to flower.
 Removing the thicker part of the petals should reduce any thick spots in the rose petal wrap.

-Ladies love roses and here is how to roll a rose joint for your lady in video presentation form:
+Here is how to roll a rose joint for your special someone in video presentation form:

 How to Roll a Dutch Joint (or How to Roll a Backwards Joint):